ietf-wg-cellar/flac-specification/flac.md

 # Residual Coding

 FLAC currently defines two similar methods for the coding of the error signal from the prediction stage.
-The error signal is coded using Rice codes in one of two ways:
+The error signal is coded using Exponential-Golomb codes in one of two ways:

-1. the encoder estimates a single Rice parameter based on the variance of the residual and Rice codes the entire residual using this parameter;
+1. the encoder estimates a single Exponential-Golomb parameter based on the variance of the residual and Exponential-Golomb codes the entire residual using this parameter;

-2. the residual is partitioned into several equal-length regions of contiguous samples, and each region is coded with its own Rice parameter based on the region's mean.
-(Note that the first method is a special case of the second method with one partition, except the Rice parameter is based on the residual variance instead of the mean.)
+2. the residual is partitioned into several equal-length regions of contiguous samples, and each region is coded with its own Exponential-Golomb parameter based on the region's mean.
+(Note that the first method is a special case of the second method with one partition, except the Exponential-Golomb parameter is based on the residual variance instead of the mean.)

 The FLAC format has reserved space for other coding methods.
-Some possibilities for volunteers would be to explore better context-modelling of the Rice parameter, or Huffman coding.
+Some possibilities for volunteers would be to explore better context-modelling of the Exponential-Golomb parameter, or Huffman coding.
 See [LOCO-I](http://www.hpl.hp.com/techreports/98/HPL-98-193.html) and [pucrunch](http://web.archive.org/web/20140827133312/http://www.cs.tut.fi/~albert/Dev/pucrunch/packing.html) for descriptions of several universal codes.

 # Format